MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 Note the word **style** - REST is a style of designing APIs in the same way that Object-Oriented is a style for designing programmes.
 The term is often used fairly loosely on the internet so be careful!

 Before REST was first proposed in a [dissertation by Roy Thomas Fielding](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm), servers implemented their own endpoints named in ways that different development teams saw fit.
 For example, in a restaurant app, some teams might name endpoints like `/createRestaurant` and others like `/addRestaurant`.
-This makes intuitive sense: an endpoint in Express is essentially just a function, and, if you were naming a function to create a restaurant, `createRestaurant()` is a sensible choice.
+This makes intuitive sense: an endpoint in Express is essentially just a function and, if you were naming a function to create a restaurant, `createRestaurant()` is a sensible choice.
 However, REST introduced a **standard** way to address resources on a server which made it much easier for other services to discover and use those resources.

 Today REST is widely implemented across the internet and we are going to learn about how to read and create our own RESTful web services.